 A quick tip: When reviewing the "Browse by Category" listings, please note that these are based on standardized BISAC Subject Codes supplied by the books' publishers.
 You will find additional selections, grouped by theme or region, in our "BC Reading Lists."

-The novel focuses on one summer in the life of UBC graduate student Bob Small, and his roommate, George Delsing, as they study, smoke cigarettes, endure tedious summer jobs, joust one another with philosophical banter and literary repartee, and strike out on near-nightly adventures in Small's "poor old over-traveled yellow Morris Minor" to the pubs and late-night diners of East Hastings and Main Street.
+They spend their time carousing the downtown eastside and engaging in conversations with the old-timers dockworkers, unemployed loggers, and retired seamen.
+They study, smoke cigarettes, endure tedious summer jobs, bombard one another with philosophical banter, and strike out on near nightly adventures in Small's "poor old over-traveled yellow Morris Minor" to the pubs and late-night diners up and down East Hastings and along Main Street.

 George Bowering, Canada's first Poet Laureate, was born in the Okanagan Valley.